 - Reactivity symptoms.
 A victim with PTSD has emotional outbursts and trouble sleeping.
 They may be hyper-aware of their surroundings when they do go out.

 - Mood symptoms.
-The person suffers from mood imbalances like depression, guilt and anxiety.
+The person suffers from mood imbalances like depression, guilt, and anxiety.

-Why Does PTSD Only Affect Some People?
+Why Does PTSD Only Affect Some and Not Others?

-Some research suggests that PTSD occurs when chemicals in the brain are disrupted by an extreme stress response.
+Some research suggests PTSD occurs when chemicals in the brain are disrupted by an extreme stress response.
 As an example, high levels of adrenaline may cause memories from the event to remain powerful and real to the person.
 Also, trauma at a younger age may cause the brain to be hyperactive, resulting in more extreme reactions to stress.

 - Previous history or family history of mental illness

 - Suffering an injury during the attack